cybersec-angus/subd/README.md

 - Version 2.2.0:
   - Added error handling, including for error handling when an invalid wordlist is entered, and an invalid domain.
   - Changed the colours of outputs, to make it easier to read the information you need at a glance.
+#### Version 3
+- Version 3.0.0:
+	- This version included the addition of the following files and functionality:
+		- `send_email.py` - In version 3.0.0, I have (finally) introduced the ability to send the results as an email report.
+This file contains the logic for generating and sending the email.
+    - `mail_config.py` - As above, this is the configuration for the email sending functionality is held.
+Prior to the -e argument being called, the mail config needs to be configured with the correct settings.
+    - Error handling and logging - Error handling was implemented (sort of) in version 2.2.0.
+In version 3.0.0, error handling has been significantly improved, including outputting an error in the case of internet connectivity issues.
+Logging has also been introduced, so that all errors and debug info are outputted to a file in the same directory, which follows the naming convention "error_log dd-mm-yy.txt".
+The reason for the date is to debug schedule scans, when the -sc argument is called.
+    - Outputting to a file - In addition to sending an email with the results, the results can be output to a txt file by calling the -o argument.
+This file will be saved in the same directory.
+All other arguments will work as expected, for example, if port scanning is used, it too will be output to this file.

 # Disclaimer
 This script is intended for educational and lawful use only.
 It should only be used with the explicit permission of the domain owner or within the guidelines of a bug bounty program that permits the use of such tools.
 The developer of this script is not responsible or liable for any misuse or damage resulting from the improper use of this script.
 Before using this script in a bug bounty program, please ensure that the program's rules and guidelines allow its use.
 Use this script responsibly and ethically.